 Through SWPRE Philanthropy, SWPRE Preferred Nonprofits are eligible to receive 10% of SWPRE company revenues & 10% of SWPRE Philanthropy Realtor™ commissions.
 Recipients of gifts specific to each transaction are at the direction of our client(s).
 Gifts can be in the name of our client.
 Gifts can be general and unrestricted or as specifically restricted as requested by our client.
+We encourage restricted gifts specific to institutions and activities that resonate with our clients and their families.

 The following provides an overview of SWPRE Philanthropy and answers to frequently asked questions (FAQs).
-These may help you determine if you may be eligible to become a SWPRE Preferred Nonprofit.

 What is SWPRE Philanthropy?